-222 2.3 Data collection
+2.3.
+Data collection

-- A semi-structured interview schedules was developed and reviewed by both authors.
-It consisted of three sections: section 1 included demographic questions that explored participants' financial status (i.e., employment status, debt and amount of disposable income); section 2 explored participants' experience with the charitable AFNs; and section 3 consisted of questions associated with the four dimensions of food security. - A total of thirty-eight semi-structured interviews (n=38) were carried out between June and July 2022.
+A semi-structured interview schedule was developed and reviewed by both authors.
+It consisted of three sections: Section 1 included demographic questions that explored participants' financial status (i.e., employment status, debt and amount of disposable income); Section 2 explored participants' experience with the charitable AFNs; and Section 3 consisted of questions associated with the four dimensions of food security.

-Interviews lasted between thirty and forty-five minutes and were digitally recorded.
+A total of 38 semi-structured interviews (n = 38) were carried out between June and July 2022.
+Interviews lasted between 30 and 45 min and were digitally recorded.

-229 2.4 Data analysis
+2.4.
+Data analysis